 “If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.”

-These final words of David point us to his life: His reliance on the Lord (v5); God’s response to just rule (v4); David’s relationship with the Lord (v3); And God’s blessing through the covenant He has made (v5).
+This passage, final words from David, point us to his life – His reliance on the Lord, God’s response to just rule, David’s relationship with the Lord, and God’s blessing through the covenant He has made.

-These are good words for anyone in leadership.
+These are good words for anyone called to lead.
 Any kind of leader.
-Whether we lead in our biological families, our church families, whether we lead in our places of work or recreation.
+Whether we lead in our home, our church family, whether we lead in our places of work or recreation.

-He is the King who rules justly over men, the one who enacted the everlasting covenant (God keeping both sides, Jesus making it possible for us to be held within that covenant).
+He is the King who rules justly over men, the one who enacted the everlasting covenant.

-And while we can lead at times and in places, He is the King who must lead us at ALL times!
+He is the King who must lead us at ALL times.